JosteinKringlen/arduino-projects/rgb-mousepad/README.md

 - Router tool (or something else that can be used to carve into the cutting board)

 #### Tutorial
-For instructions, see this tutorial by NerdForge: https://www.youtube.com/watch?v=NymCw0jhULU
+For instructions, see this tutorial by Nerdforge: https://www.youtube.com/watch?v=NymCw0jhULU